cloudquery/cloudquery/website/pages/docs/deployment/ecs.md

 ---

 In this tutorial we will be deploying CloudQuery on AWS ECS using Fargate.
-We will be using the AWS CLI to create the required resources.
+You will be using the AWS CLI to create the required resources.
 You can also use the AWS Console to create the resources.
 At the end of the tutorial you will have a CloudQuery instance running on AWS ECS that will collect data from your AWS account and store it in an S3 bucket.
 You can then query the data using Athena.

 ## Prerequisites
 Before starting the deployment process, you need to have the following prerequisites:
   * An AWS account
-  * AWS CLI installed on your local machine
+  * AWS CLI installed and configured
   * Basic understanding of AWS ECS and Fargate

 ## Step 1: Generate a CloudQuery Configuration File